-The belt pretensioner contains explosive substances!
+The belt pretensioner contains explosive substances.

-The belt pretensioner can be found on the driver's seat.
+The belt pretensioner is positioned on the driver's seat and on the passenger seat.
 If the vehicle is fitted with an airbag there is always a belt pretensioner on the driver's seat.